45 Search Results for: kabab

 Kabab-e Zardak – Glazed Meatballs in Grape Syrup کباب زردک

 Salam and Hi, today I’m going to show you a great dish from Isfahan, one of the most beautiful cities in Persia.
 Kabab-e Zardak -Glazed Meatballs in Grape Syrup کباب زردک is one of the many delicious dishes from Isfahan.
 It is also called Shami Esfahan or Kabab-e Mooshti, which means shaped in hand.
 Zardak the yellow carrots that are delicious vegetables hiding in the minced meat.
 Zardak tastes less sweet and is perfect as an ingredient in my meatballs, of course you can also use normal carrots for this recipe.
 I’m addicted to these juicy and sweet and sour meatballs.
-They soak up the mouthwatering sauce made from my homemade grape syrup and red wine vinegar, giving them a perfect flavor of sweet, sour, and spicy.
+They soak up the mouthwatering sauce made from my homemade sugar free grape syrup and red wine vinegar, giving them a perfect flavor of sweet, sour, and spicy.
 They are easy to prepare and fingerlicking delicious.

 Kabab Looleh- Grilled minced meat skewers - کباب لوله